Lisa Badum: Political career

+In December 2008, she was nominated as a Green direct candidate for the 2009 Bundestag election for constituency 236 (Bamberg-Forchheim).
+She was elected 15th on the Bavarian state list but failed to enter the Bundestag.
+She failed to do so in the 2013 federal election, coming 13th on the state list.
 Badum has been a member of the German Bundestag since the 2017 elections.
 She stood for election in the Bamberg constituency and was elected via her party's statewide list.

 In parliament, Badum has since been serving on the Committee on the Environment, Nature Conservation, Building and Nuclear Safety.
+She is a deputy member of the Committee on Economic Affairs and Energy.
 She is also her parliamentary group's spokesperson on climate policy.
-Since 2022, she has been chairing the Subcommittee on International Climate and Energy Policy.